Posts

 Our second and final day of editing came around.
 It was the most successful day of this project.
 We did have a lot of work to do, however.
 Since on the first day, we only did the first part of the editing, we had the other half to complete.
 This other half included the longer, more complicated clips.
 I say complicated since there is a lot of movement, the lighting is different, and they are all different locations.
 So, we had to adjust every single clip, for it to flow with the aesthetic.
 Most of this was experimenting with the settings on the clips.
 This took us about 45 minutes to complete, leaving us with more time for the other parts.
 These parts are the sound audio.
 Some clips did require sound, and others did not.
 Due to this, we needed some clips to be louder than others or be toned down as these clips transitioned with each other.
 This did take longer than expected since we needed to also keep in mind that we were adding music to some clips eventually.
 This was the longest sect...

-Editing Day: Final Task
+Editing Day: Production Blog Final Task

 Image